 All I had left was Jesus.
 He was still with me.
 But I was in pieces.

 Tonight, God asked me a pointed question: “If you had a choice, would you choose to go through all that again?
 Would you choose to follow Me to Korea again?”
 It seemed like a test, like a trick question.
 I knew the ‘right’ answer, but not my answer.

-Then He said, “Was I enough for you?”
+He persisted: “Was I enough for you?”

 That question startled me.
 I am usually the one asking God that question.
 I’m the one asking why He loves me, or whether He still does.
-I’ve learned that He isn’t annoyed by my questions or insecurities, but rather loves reaffirming love for me (which blows me away).
+I’ve learned that He isn’t annoyed by my questions or insecurities, but rather loves reaffirming His love for me (which blows me away).

 But this time, He was the one asking.
 And I could feel in his tone that He wasn’t testing me, He was asking for my real answer.